 Faculty of Business, Design and Service Industries

-I currently teach visual arts, moving image, collaborative projects and cultural theory papers in the Toi Ohomai creative courses.
+Darcell teaches visual arts, moving images, collaborative projects and cultural theory at Toi Ohomai.

-Apart from being a creative and teaching, I’m passionate about woodchopping and timbersports, which have significantly influenced my creative research and practice.
-I currently hold the title of NZ Women’s Sthil Woodchopping Champion.
+Apart from being a creative and teaching, Darcell is passionate about woodchopping and timber sports, which has significantly influenced her creative research and practice.
+Darcell currently holds the title of NZ Women’s Sthil Woodchopping Champion.

 - John Fries Award Nominee (Oceania), 2015